 - SPIRASI – a non-governmental organisation that works with asylum seekers, refugees and other migrant groups.

 - Doras Luimni is a support organisation for migrants in the midwest, particularly Limerick and the surrounding counties which also provides English and cultural orientation classes.
-To learn more about enrolling in classes in September 2012, please follow this link
+To learn more about enrolling in classes, please follow this link

 - The Intercultural Drop-in Centre (which is part of the Dodder Valley Partnership) offers voluntary English language classes.
 Intercultural volunteer tutors assist students to speak, read and write English using conversation and easy to understand text-books at a pace to suit the individual.